Job Description: Herpetology Keeper

 Essential Job Requirements

-- Must be able to express or exchange ideas by means of the spoken word and perceive detailed information through oral communication.
+- Must be able to express or exchange ideas and perceive detailed information by means of verbal communication.

 - Ability to lift and/or exert up to 50 pounds of force.

-- Must comfortable around a variety of live animals and wildlife.
+- Must be comfortable around a variety of live animals and wildlife.

 - The candidate must have visual acuity to be able to operate motor vehicles and/or equipment.

 - Must be able to sit, stand, walk, stoop, kneel, crouch, crawl, reach, push, pull, lift, grasp, feel, and utilize repetitive motions.